intel/stacks/dlrs/dlrs.rst

 Deep Learning Reference Stack Guide
 ###################################

+Sysstacks containers have been deprecated and please switch to oneapi based containers, you can find oneapi containers at this link :  https://hub.docker.com/u/intel
 This guide gives basic examples for using the Deep Learning Reference stack to make getting started with DLRS quick.
 There are also examples of using the stack in real-world usecases, with code and instructions in the GitHub* `Usecases Repository`_.

 .. contents::